 “I was straight down to Watford County Court on the first day of my second six.”

 All written work is commented upon, and at the end of each quarter pupils sit down with James Counsell and their supervisor to discuss a formal, written report on their progress.
 “We don't mind mistakes,” Counsell points out, “as long as pupils take on board the suggestions highlighted in appraisal meetings and make improvements over the next three months.”

 All pupils are also assessed through five advocacy exercises over the course of the year, which range from legal submissions to witness cross-examinations.
 The first four are held solely in the presence of supervisors and one other member, but the last – which takes place in June – is open for all members to attend.
 There's also a written assessment – this year it was to give advice on particulars of claim in a solicitor's negligence case – which is marked anonymously.
 After the assessments are completed the pupillage committee discusses pupils' performance over the past year, taking supervisors' quarterly reviews, assessment results and other feedback into consideration.
 A recommendation is then passed on to all members of chambers, who decide whether or not pupils should be kept on.
-All three individuals who completed pupillage in 2016 gained tenancy.
+All four pupils gained tenancy in 2017.